ibm-cloud-docs/containers/cs_encrypt.md

 Enable a Kubernetes [key management service (KMS) provider](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/){: external} such as [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-getting-started-tutorial){: external} to encrypt the Kubernetes secrets and etcd component of your Kubernetes master.
 {: shortdesc}

-**Clusters that run version 1.17**: To rotate your encryption key, repeat the [CLI](#kms_cli) or [console](#kms_ui) steps to enable KMS provider encryption with a new root key ID.
-The new root key is added to the cluster configuration along with the previous root key so that existing encrypted data is still protected.
-To encrypt your existing secrets with the new root key, you must rewrite the secrets.
-When you rotate a root key, you cannot reuse a previous root key for the same cluster.
-{: note}

 ### Prerequisites
 {: #kms_prereqs}